-There’s another holiday lurking somewhere around the corner.
-Valentine’s Day.
+There’s always another holiday lurking somewhere around the corner: Valentine’s Day.
 Mother’s Day.
 Sweetest Day.
 Birthdays.
 Christmas.
 We’ve programmed ourselves to give and receive gifts on these and many other holidays to show our love for one another.

-We’ve even been told that gift-giving is one of our “love languages.”
-This idea is utterly ridiculous, and yet we treat it as gospel: I love you—see, here’s this expensive shiny thing I bought you.
+We’ve been told gift-giving is one of our “love languages.”
+This is ridiculous, and yet we treat it as gospel: I love you—see, here’s this expensive shiny thing I bought you.

-Gift-giving is not a love language any more than Pig Latin is a Romance language.
-Rather, gift-giving is a vapid, pernicious cultural imperative in our society, and we’ve bought it (literally) hook, line, and sinker.
+Gift-giving is not a love language any more than Pig Latin is a Romance language; rather, gift-giving is a destructive cultural imperative in our society, and we’ve bought it (literally) hook, line, and sinker.
 We’ve become consumers of love.

-The grotesque idea that we can somehow commodify love is nauseating.
+The grotesque idea we can somehow commodify love is nauseating.
 We often give gifts to show our love because we are troubled by real love.
-Buying diamonds is not evidence of everlasting devotion.
-Commitment, trust, understanding—these are indications of devotion.
+Buying diamonds is not evidence of everlasting devotion: commitment, trust, understanding—these are indications of devotion.

 Perhaps Jonathan Franzen said it best: “Love is about bottomless empathy, born out of the heart’s revelation that another person is every bit as real as you are.
 To love a specific person, and to identify with his or her struggles and joys as if they were your own, you have to surrender some of your self.”

-This doesn’t mean there’s something necessarily wrong with buying a gift for someone, though we recommend gifting experiences over material possessions.
-But don’t fool yourself by associating that gift with love—love doesn’t work that way.
+This doesn’t mean there’s something necessarily wrong with buying a gift for someone, but don’t fool yourself by associating that gift with love—love doesn’t work that way.